Naira rises to N1,540/$ in parallel market

 By Elizabeth Adegbesan

-The Naira today appreciated to N1,540 per dollar in the parallel market from N1,550 per dollar last weekend.
+The Naira yesterday appreciated to N1,540 per dollar in the parallel market from N1,545 per dollar last weekend.

-However, the Naira depreciated to N1,536.99 per dollar in the Nigerian Foreign Exchange Market (NFEM).
+Similarly, the Naira recorded a new level appreciating to the N1,527.5 per dollar in the Nigerian Foreign Exchange Market (NFEM).

-Data published by the Central Bank of Nigeria, CBN, showed that the exchange rate for the naira rose to N1,536.99 per dollar from N1,535 per dollar last weekend, indicating N1.99 depreciation for the naira.
+Data published by the Central Bank of Nigeria, CBN, showed that the exchange rate for the naira fell to N1,527.5 per dollar from N1,531 per dollar last weekend, indicating N3.5 appreciation for the naira.

-Consequently, the margin between the parallel market and NFEM rate contracted to N3.01 per dollar from N15 per dollar last week Friday.
+Consequently, the margin between the parallel market and NFEM rate narrowed to N12.5 per dollar from N14 per dollar last week Friday.

 Disclaimer